Our mission statement is simple:

 Web Site Hosting, Editing and Design

 NOBLE hosts the websites of many of our member libraries and can provide website design and editing services as needed.
 We provide automatic linked booklists, monthly statistics and ongoing support to the web sites we host.
-We also provide a detailed web calendar program to all our libraries and mailing list software for e-mail newsletters.

 NOBLE assists our libraries with PC support through discounted group purchases of PCs and software, PC consulting and with an optional onsite PC maintenance program.